pascomnet/documentation/site/content/client-desktop-userguide/audio-video-conferences/_index.en.md

 ### What is required?

 To make conferences in the pascom client, you need a pascom group.
-Use the following [tutorial](link to pascom groups) to create a pascom group.
+Use the following [Tutorial]({{< ref "/client-desktop-userguide/pascom-groups" >}}) to create a pascom group.

 **Conference with colleagues**